A fulfilled childhood lasts forever.

 Nicole has been with la ribambelle since 2007 and has a daughter who once attended la ribambelle.
 She is passionate about her French culture and language.
 She strongly believes in the importance of early childhood years and is an advocate for French language services.
 Nicole previously worked at Radio-Canada in Montréal for over 15 years.

-We want to thank to the Ministry of Education for funding our London programs, as well as our Sarnia programs in partnership with Lambton College.
+We would like to thank the Ministry of Education for funding our programs in London and Sarnia through the City of London and Lambton County.